Bitcoin Dominance Chart: How To Read It When Trading Altcoins

 Bitcoin has a max supply of 21,000,000 BTC, of which approximately 91% of Bitcoin's are already mined and in circulation.
 The number of BTC in the market is close to reaching its peak and has been stable for years.
 This means the biggest factor in Bitcoin’s market cap comes from its price.
 If the value of BTC decreases then so does its market cap.
 If its market cap decreases faster than the market cap of all other cryptocurrencies, then Bitcoin's dominance decreases.

-The overall trend of the crypto market plays a major role in the Bitcoin dominance.
+The overall trend of the crypto market plays a major role in Bitcoin's dominance.
 The ICO trend in 2017–18 caused dominance levels to hit their lowest of all time.
 In addition, the NFT and DeFi sectors exploding in 2021 had a similar effect.
 Investors began moving their portfolios into NFT/DeFi-based tokens (such as Ethereum).
 For example, suppose the blockchain gains traction as a logistics and supply solution in the future.
 In that case, traders might start piling assets into crypto from this sector instead of BTC.
 Therefore, Bitcoin’s dominance would likely diminish.

 On the flip side, bear markets have gone both ways.
 In these downtrends, traders often move their portfolios away from altcoins.
 Sometimes, they will use Bitcoin as a value store, increasing its dominance.
 On other occasions, investors will turn to stablecoins or even “recession-proof” assets in other industries like gold and defensive stocks.
 This results in low Bitcoin dominance despite a bear market, as traders have seen throughout the middle of 2022.